xyz37/redmine_charts2/README.markdown

 - pt-br by Enderson Maia
 - nl by onno-schuit
 - en by Maciej Szczytowski and Rocco Stanzione
-- ru by Vadim Kruchkov
+- ru by Vadim Kruchkov and [AlexStein](https://github.com/AlexStein)
 - es by Rafael Lorenzo, José Javier Sianes Ruiz
 - pl by Maciej Szczytowski
 - fr by Yannick Quenec'hdu